wptrainingteam/learn-wp-content/tutorials/wp-multisite-04-developing.md

 }
 ```

-is_super_admin() checks whether the current user is a network admin of the network.
-This is useful if you want to allow or restrict access to certain functionality to network admins only.

-Next, there are some commonly used single site functions that have multisite equivalents. is_network_admin is the multisite equivalent of is_admin, which determines whether the current request is for the network administrative interface, and network_admin_url allows you to create URLS relative to the admin area of the network.
-This is useful for redirecting to different areas of the network admin dashboard.

-Finally, is_network_only_plugin is a plugin specific function that checks for the “Network: true” in the plugin header to see if this should be activated only as a network wide plugin.
+When developing multsite plugins, there is the [is_network_only_plugin](https://developer.wordpress.org/reference/functions/is_network_only_plugin/) function.
+This is a plugin specific function that checks for the “Network: true” in the plugin header to see if this should be activated only as a network wide plugin.
 This is useful if you want to restrict a plugin to only be activated on a network, and not on individual sites.

 ## Useful hooks

 There are also a couple of useful hooks that you can use when developing for multisite.

-The first is the network_admin_menu hook, which allows you to add menu items to the network admin dashboard.
+The first is the [network_admin_menu](https://developer.wordpress.org/reference/hooks/network_admin_menu/) hook, which allows you to add menu items to the network admin dashboard.
 This is useful if you want to add a custom menu item to the network admin dashboard.

-The second is the network_admin_notices hook, which allows you to add notices to the network admin dashboard.
+The second is the [network_admin_notices](https://developer.wordpress.org/reference/hooks/network_admin_notices/) hook, which allows you to add notices to the network admin dashboard.
 This can be used to display a notice to network admins, in the same way that admin_notices is used for single site notices.

-signup_blogform is a filter that allows you to modify the signup form for new sites.
+[signup_blogform](https://developer.wordpress.org/reference/hooks/signup_blogform/) is a filter that allows you to modify the signup form for new sites.
 You can use this to add additional fields to the signup form.

-wp_initialize_site is an action that is fired when a new site is created.
+[wp_initialize_site](https://developer.wordpress.org/reference/hooks/wp_initialize_site/) is an action that is fired when a new site is created.
 This is useful if you want to perform actions when a new site is created, for example if you wanted to assign a custom top level domain to a sub site.

 ## Developing for sites in a network